datskiw/id2223-lab2/README.md

 3. **Data quality and anti-hallucination signals**

    - Filter out examples where the target answer is inconsistent with the underlying API data (e.g. wrong temperature or conditions).
-   - Add **negative / correction examples**, where a hallucinated answer is followed by a corrected version, training the model to be conservative when it is unsure.

 ### Current Limitations